-The invention of the mathematical use of zero in AD 628 by Brahmagupta has been heralded as “one of the biggest mathematical achievements in human history.”
+Considering how important and obvious zero is to educated people today, zero is a surprisingly difficult concept.
+Most children under the age of five cannot grasp it at all and it was only invented surprisingly late in AD 628 by Brahmagupta.
+The Romans somehow managed to run an empire without knowing zero.
+Brahmagupta’s invention has been heralded as “one of the biggest mathematical achievements in human history.”
 Brahmagupta may have figured out the concept in part due to his thinking about calculations regardings financial savings and debts!
 George Cooper wrote an excellent exposition of the mathematics of how banks create money out of nothing and why money is debt.

 Today few people in the West know of the 7th century Indian mathematician… Brahmagupta.
 This is a pity because he has a fair claim to have made the most important discovery in the history of mathematics.